adambard/learnxinyminutes-docs/red.html.markdown

 ]
 ;   will output:
 ooooo
-; Note that the loop will always be executed at least once, even if the condition is not met from the beginning.
+; Note that the loop will always be evaluated at least once, even if the condition is not met from the beginning.

 ; while
-; While a given condition is met, execute a block of code.
+; While a given condition is met, evaluate a block of code.
 WHILE does not return any value, ; so cannot be used in an expression.
 c: 5
 while [c > 0][